Please refer all inquiries to CWT Manager, Rich, VE3KI , email@example.com

 Note: CWT Scores Posted HERE

 CWops Tests, or CWTs, are 60 minutes in duration and held on Wednesday and Thursday every week.
-There are three events at times that favor different geographic areas on this same day.
+There are now four events each week, at times that favor different geographic areas.
 Everyone is welcome – you don’t have to be a CWops member to join the fun.
 CWTs are a good opportunity to meet other CW fans who may be interested in CWops membership.
 Six bands are used – 10, 15, 20, 40, 80 and 160m.
 Suggested frequencies are from 28 to 45 kHz from the band edges.
 However, this range should not be considered a limit when activity is such that participants find it necessary to spread further.
-Please be considerate of ongoing QSOs and mindful of ongoing or imminent DXpedition operations., W1AW transmissions, etc. Please slow down when called at a slower speed – we want everyone to feel welcome.
+Please be considerate of ongoing QSOs and mindful of ongoing or imminent DXpedition operations, W1AW transmissions, etc. Please slow down when called at a slower speed – we want everyone to feel welcome.
 Lots of Qs or just a few, please submit your results for each session at http://3830scores.com

 Meet and greet and show activity on the bands.
 It’s a good public relations opportunity for CWops for those who haven’t heard of us yet.
 It’s also an opportunity for interested non-members to garner the required nominations for membership.